Stackclash/5e-vault/5. Mechanics/Rules/Item Properties.md

 ### Reach

 This weapon adds 5 feet to your reach when you attack with it.
-This property also determines your reach for opportunity attacks with a reach weapon.
+This property also determines your reach for [[\5.
+Mechanics\Rules\Actions.md#opportunity%20attack|opportunity attacks]] with a reach weapon.

 ### Reload
-_Source: Dungeon Master's Guide p.
-267_

 A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or a bonus action (the character's choice).